xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 ### Edges handling

-When updating or replacing edges via AQL, any modifications to the `_from` and `_to` attributes of edges were ignored by previous versions of ArangoDB, without signaling any errors.
-This was due to the `_from` and `_to` attributes being immutable in earlier versions of ArangoDB.
+When updating or replacing edges via AQL, any modifications to the `_from` and `_to` attributes of edges were ignored by previous versions of AvocadoDB, without signaling any errors.
+This was due to the `_from` and `_to` attributes being immutable in earlier versions of AvocadoDB.

 From 3.0 on, the `_from` and `_to` attributes of edges are mutable, so any AQL queries that modify the `_from` or `_to` attribute values of edges will attempt to actually change these